Nyrii/ToDoList/README.md

 # ToDoList
-A "To do" application in android
+A "To do" android application